ResponsibleStaking/Cardano-Heartbeat-Failover/server/README.md

 Create a new Lambda Function
 * Switch to Lambda in AWS Console
 * Click "Create Function"
-* Choose without rule and name it: failover-service
+* Choose "Author from scratch" and name it: failover-service
+* Click "Create Function"

 Copy & Paste the code
 * Copy and paste the code from https://raw.githubusercontent.com/ResponsibleStaking/Cardano-Heartbeat-Failover/main/server/failover-service.js
+* Click "Deploy" to push the Code live

 Customize the Region in the Code
 * Modify the 3rd line of the code to reflect your AWS Region

 Define the Execution Permissions
 * Switch to the configuration Tab of the lambda function and select Permissions
-* In Execution Role click on "Use an existing role and select the previously created role
+* In Execution Role click on "Edit"
+* Choose "Use an existing role and select the previously created role

 Define the environment variables
 * Switch to the Configuration tab of the lambda function and create the following Environment